Kirsty Coventry: Personal life

-On 10 August 2013, Coventry married Tyrone Seward who had been her manager since 2010.
-In May 2019, she gave birth to their first child.
+On 10 August 2013, Coventry married Tyrone Seward, who had been her manager since 2010.
+In May 2019, she gave birth to their first child, a daughter named Ella.
+Coventry gave birth to her second daughter Lily in late November 2024.

 Personal bests and appearances

 With seven Olympic medals, Coventry is the most decorated Olympian from Africa.
 At the time of her retirement, she had tied with Krisztina Egerszegi for having won the most individual Olympic medals in women's swimming.
 This feat has since been surpassed by Katie Ledecky.
 Coventry competed at five Olympics, from 2000 to 2016.
 As of 2024, she has won all but one of Zimbabwe's Olympic medals.
 She was inducted into the International Swimming Hall of Fame in 2023.